Ensath/LightSpirits/README.md

 Build information

 -Based on SDL.
 Generates a window and lets the user change a circle's color based on number key presses.
-Lets the user move a character using the arrow keys.
+Lets the user move a character using the arrow keys and fire a beam of light with the space bar.

 -To run:
 Make sure SDL 2.0 and SDL_image 2.0 are installed, then modify the "SDL_INCLUDE" line in the Makefile to point to SDL 2.0 and to the include folder in this directory.